LittleBigPlanet: Play

-In the first two installments of the series, gameplay consist primarily of traditional two-dimensional look in a three-dimensional style platforming like jumping and avoiding obstacles to successfully navigate to the end of a level to win.
+In the first two installments of the series, gameplay consists primarily of 2.5D style platforming and avoiding obstacles to successfully navigate to the end of a level to win.
 Since LittleBigPlanet 2, the series has included mini-games, including ones that do not follow the platformer genre.
-Most LittleBigPlanet games involve a player playing solo or co-operatively with friends to navigate through a level whilst collecting various "bubbles" along the way, which can take the form of either points or collectibles.
+Most LittleBigPlanet games involve a player playing solo or co-operatively with friends to navigate through a level whilst collecting various "Bubbles" along the way, which can take the form of either points or collectibles.
 In-game collectibles can be used in level creation or to customize Sackboy, the player character.
 There are also numerous co-operative parts of levels whereby certain prize bubbles can be earned.
-In LittleBigPlanet 3 and Sackboy: A Big Adventure, Collectabells are also present, being used in various shops to purchase more costumes.
+In LittleBigPlanet 3 and Sackboy: A Big Adventure, "Collectabells" are also present, being used in various shops to purchase more costumes.

 Create

-The Create component primarily refers to level creation in the game, along with other features like character customisation.
+The Create component primarily refers to level creation in the game, along with other features like character customization.
 Players can create their own levels with the built-in level creator.
 Many items that are collected while playing through the story mode and from LittleBigPlanets community can be used to help with level creation.
 These levels can remain as the original LittleBigPlanet platforming gameplay, or they can include other game types, such as racing, fighting, shooting and sports.
 The player can also make non-gaming creations such as music and films (commonly known in-game as cut-scenes).
-In LittleBigPlanet 2, Sackbots were introduced to give players more control over non-player characters in their levels as well as make the levels in their entirety more intelligent.
+In LittleBigPlanet 2, Sackbots; Sackling-like robots were introduced to give players more control over non-player characters in their levels as well as make the levels in their entirety more intelligent.
 The creation technique introduced on the game gave the possibility for logic, and it gave the ability to build sets of machines and complex contraptions.

 Share

 Lastly, the Share component relates to sharing creations with the game's community by uploading levels to the PlayStation Network.
-To-date there were an excess of ten million user-created levels available to play on the LittleBigPlanet server in the PlayStation 3 games.
+There was an excess of ten million user-created levels available to play on the LittleBigPlanet server in the PlayStation 3 games at the time of the server's discontinuation.
 After the release of LittleBigPlanet 2 and the LBP.me community website, the Share component also had a strong emphasis sharing discoveries.
 Players were encouraged to share levels they found with other players by writing reviews and comments in-game and by sharing links to creations' LBP.me pages via social networks.